Alan Thompson (footballer, born 1973): Club career

 Thompson was born in Newcastle upon Tyne, Tyne and Wear.
 He began his career at his hometown club Newcastle United, progressing through their youth system before signing a professional contract on 11 March 1991.

-He moved to Bolton Wanderers in 1993.
+Thompson's contract expired in summer 1993, and after rejecting the offer of a new contract with Newcastle, he signed for Bolton Wanderers in July 1993, with the two clubs later agreeing a £250,000 compensation fee for the transfer.
 He scored for Bolton with a spectacular shot from just inside the opponent's box at Wembley in the 1995 League Cup Final in a 2–1 defeat to Liverpool.
 Thompson was integral to the Bolton Wanderers team that gained promotion to the Premier League via the play-offs in 1995.
 After Bolton were relegated in their inaugural Premier League season, he helped them to return as First Division Champions in 1997, the club's final season at Burnden Park.

 He also scored the first ever competitive goal at the Reebok Stadium in a match against Tottenham Hotspur.
 Two years earlier, he had been the scorer of their first ever Premier League goal on the opening day of the 1995–96 season in a 3–2 defeat to Wimbledon at Selhurst Park.

-Thompson moved to Aston Villa in 1998 for a £4.5 million fee.
+Thompson moved to Aston Villa in June 1998 for a £4.5 million fee, agreeing a five-year contract with the club.

 Thompson moved to Celtic in 2000 for £2.75 million during manager Martin O'Neill's first season at the club.
 He was an integral part of the Celtic team that reached the 2003 UEFA Cup Final where Celtic lost 3–2 in extra time to Porto.

 Thompson scored the only goal in the 2005 Scottish Cup Final for Celtic against Dundee United to give the outgoing O'Neill his seventh trophy whilst in charge of the club.
 He also scored the winning goal against Rangers in two separate Old Firm derby matches and seven against Rangers in all.
 He had mixed fortunes in Old Firm matches, however, being sent off three times, all at Ibrox Stadium.
 Thompson scored a spectacular goal in the dying minutes as Celtic beat Rangers in the first Old Firm match of 2004–05, in turn securing Celtic's seventh consecutive win over their Glasgow rivals.
 Thompson scored several important goals in European competition for Celtic as well; including the opening goal in Celtic's 2–0 win over Liverpool at Anfield in March 2003 during Celtic's run to the UEFA Cup Final, and he scored against Barcelona at Parkhead in a 1–0 win a year later to help Celtic reach the quarter-finals of the same tournament.